Home

 Outdoor Radon Mitigation System

 Here is a radon fan installed in the attic.
 The fan produces very little noise.
-In some cases a slight hum is all that can be heard within the house, even at night when all is quiet.
+In most cases only a slight hum is all that can be heard within the house, even at night when all is quiet.

 radon manometer

-A manometer is placed on the pipe to measure air flow.
+A manometer is placed on a visible section of pipe.
+It measures air pressure and flow.
 This assures you that the fan is functioning.
-A periodic radon test will need to be performed to make sure that your level stays where you want it.
+This is a necessary component of a radon system since the fan is very quite.
+A periodic radon test will need to be performed to assure that your level stays where you want it.

 When a vent pipe passes through a fire rated wall such as the wall between the house and a garage an intumescent fire barrier is needed.
 What for?...if a fire starts in the garage the plastic pipe will melt first and the fire barrier will plug the hole where the pipe enters the house.
 This slows the spread of the fire into the house.

 This is the exit point of the of the pipe.
-The radon vents above the home and disperses in the atmosphere.
+The radon vents above the home and disperses into the atmosphere.
 A special cover is installed to protect the fan from debris and small animals.
+See how to install the pipe through the roof and more radon mitigation system photos here....